 This work was undertaken under the direction of Agence Française de Développement (AFD).
-The authors would like to thank AFD staff members (in alphabetical order) Atika Ben Maid, Hervé Breton, Laurent Bergadaa, and Mathilde Bord-Laurans for providing guidance and review.
+The authors would like to thank AFD staff members (in alphabetical order) Atika Ben Maid, Hervé Breton, Laurent Bergadaa, and Mathilde Bord-Laurans for providing guidance.
+The final report and recommendations reflect the views of CPI and I4CE.

 The authors wish to thank Climate Policy Initiative (CPI) staff members Barbara Buchner, Chris Grant, Adriana Melchor, and Bella Tonkonogy for their inputs and review, as well as Rob Kahn and Kirsty Taylor for editing support, and Elana Fortin for design work.
-In addition, they would also like to thank lan Cochran (University of Edinburgh) for his review of draft versions of this report.
+In addition, they would also like to thank Ian Cochran (University of Edinburgh) for his review of draft versions of this report.